-In order to promote the use of digital data and methods, I am designing and teaching introductory workshops in the programming language R. Participants include faculty, post-doctoral researchers, and graduate students across the sciences and humanities.
-These workshops (calendar) teach the basics of programming, data structures, data visualization, and statistics, while providing ample time for directed practice.
+In order to promote the use of digital data and methods, I designed and taught introductory workshops in the programming language R. Participants included faculty, post-doctoral researchers, and graduate students across the sciences and humanities.
+These workshops taught the basics of programming, data structures, data visualization, and statistics, while providing ample time for directed practice.

 National Geographic Student Expeditions, Summer 2017 Iceland